g-leech/argmin-gravitas/_posts/2019-06-27-inhabiting-a-corporation.markdown

 {%  include corp/jargon.html %}

 * Every new thing gets called "AI".
-Except anything invented before the 90s is not AI, even if it is a statistical learning method like the other things you call AI.
+Anything invented before the 90s is not AI, even if it is a statistical learning method like the other things you call AI.
 GLMs are not AI. <a href="{{rpa}}">RPA</a> is AI.

 * My company's name was intentionally selected to mean nothing in any language.
 This is a _great_ metonym.

 * About half of job titles were inflated.
-The most common was reskinning your Actuarial Analyst job as a Data Scientist job.
+The most common was reskinning your Actuarial Analyst job as a Data Scientist job on Linkedin.
 As far as I know no-one was ever called on this, and references rarely corrected it.

 * You may have noticed that in modern business, everything is 'award-winning'.
 This is due to the incredible array of trade magazines and their trade awards.
 A charade of ladders.
 A veneer.